 Students are not allowed to bring guests with them to school.
-Students are not allowed to receive food from outside of ZHS during the school day.
+Students are not allowed to receive food from outside of ZHS/bring outside food on campus (such as McDonald's, Burger King, etc) during the school day.
 Any visitor, regardless of where on campus he/she is visiting, must sign in at the main office to receive a visitor's pass.
-When a parent comes to check in or check out a child, he/she must go through the attendance office.
+When a parent comes to check in or check out a child, he/she must go through the main attendance office.